eversonscherrer/dissector-polka/README.md

 # Conclusion
 In this code you:

-This code makes it easier to view the polka package through wireshark.
+The code makes it easier to view the polka package through wireshark.

 # References
 https://ieeexplore.ieee.org/document/9165501